IneSantos/frontend-interview/README.md

 ##### 4-in-a-row game
 - Filter on top of game section (3) to toggle game with this being 4-in-a-row.
 - Both games should be functional and respect the requirements stated above.

+___
+## Proposed Solution

+To build this web page I used a framework called VueJS.
+To see more details on how to run the proposed solution go [here](https://github.com/IneSantos/frontend-interview/blob/master/Proposed%20Solution.md)